MSH/OpenRIMS/README.md

   * pharmadex2 - Java Spring Boot Maven project.
 This project supports controller, and business logic layers.
 It has been created by Spring Boot Initializer.
 * database - the structure of the database.
 The database itself is too huge for GitHub, thus should be downloaded from the server.
 Please, ask alex.kurasoff@gmail.com for more information
 * model - the working model of the system in Visual Paradigm format.
 It contains ORM classes definition and all UML

+*This project has been established to update on every new release*.